 Have You Been the Victim of Sex or Gender Discrimination?

 Int 1186 does not impose any new obligations on New York City employers.
 Rather, it simply clarifies the scope of existing law to accurately reflect the City's growing gender diversity.
 All employers must ensure not only that they do not directly discriminate against an employee based on gender identity or gender expression, but also that they are not the victims of a hostile work environment at the hands of supervisors or co-workers.

 The revised definitions provided in Int 1186 do not take final effect until May 2018.
-Even during this transitional period, if you experienced any form of discrimination or harassment at work based on sex or gender, you should seek immediate assistance from a qualified New York employment law attorney.
-Call White, Nisar & Hilferty, LLP. today at 646.760.6493 if you need to speak someone today.
+Even during this transitional period, if you experienced any form of discrimination or harassment at work based on sex or gender, you should seek immediate assistance from a qualified New York employment attorney.
+Call Nisar Law Group, P.C. today at 646.760.6493 if you need to speak someone today.